-To Law's doctrines, Steuart in his 1767 An Enquiry into the Principles of Political Oeconomy added four more.
-First was his explicit rejection of a monetary for a real cost-push theory of inflation.
-Tracing a causal chain from the degree of competition in labor markets to wage rates to unit labor cost to product prices, he concluded that cost and competition determine the prices of all goods and thus the price level as a whole.
+of competition in labor markets to wage rates to unit labor cost to product prices, he concluded that cost and competition determine the prices of all goods and thus the price level as a whole.
 Likewise, he held that the monopoly power of producers determines their profit margins as embodied in the profit mark-up component of individual and aggregate prices.
-In other words, he alleged that the same real forces - market power and cost - that govern relative prices account for absolute prices as well.
+In other words, he alleged that the same real forces-market power and cost-that govern relative prices account for absolute prices as well.
 He advanced a relative price theory of the absolute price level.6

 Steuart's second contribution was his doctrine of the hoards which he used to bolster his denial that money determines prices.
 He argued that idle hoards of specie absorb excess cash from circulation just as they release into circulation additional coin to correct a monetary shortage.
 Consequently, there can be no monetary excess or deficiency to spill over into the commodity market to affect prices.
-The hoarding-dishoarding mechanism ensures as much.7 For those occasional increases in the money stock that do manage to elude the hoarding mechanism and spill over into the commodity market, he argued, like Law, that they produce matching shifts in commodity demand along a horizontal supply schedule such that quantities of output alter at unchanged prices.
+The hoarding-dishoarding mechanism ensures as much.7 For those occasional increases in the money stock that do manage to elude the hoarding mechanism and spill over into the commodity market, he argued, like Law, that they produce matching shifts in commodity demand along a horizontal supply schedule such that equilibrium real output alters at unchanged prices.

 Third was his reverse causation doctrine according to which causality runs from prices to money and its circulation velocity rather than vice-versa as in the quantity theory.
 Positing a two-step process, he said that cost and competition first determine prices.
-Then, with prices settled, the circulation velocity of coin adjusts to render the existing stock sufficient to accommodate the prevailing level of real activity at the given prices.8 If the money stock is excessive, wealth-holders remove the excess from circulation, melt it down, and hold it in the form of ornaments and bullion such that velocity falls.
+Then, with prices settled, the circulation velocity of coin adjusts to render the existing stock sufficient to accommodate the prevailing level of real activity at the given prices.8 If the money stock is excessive, wealth-holders remove the excess from active circulation and either hold it idle so that velocity falls or melt it down into plate and ornaments such that the money stock contracts.
 Conversely, if coin is deficient, the resulting recourse to paper substitutes and other expedients allows transactors to economize on coin whose velocity therefore rises.
 Via such devices, velocity adjusts to ensure that the stock of coin is just enough to purchase all the goods offered for sale at the predetermined level of prices.
 In this way, causation runs from prices to money and velocity.
 Here is the origin of the notion that changes in the stock of circulating media (coin and its paper substitutes) merely validate price changes that have already occurred and do nothing to produce such changes.